keymapperorg/KeyMapper/docs/user-guide/fingerprint-gestures.md

 ## Customising actions

-If you would like to customise how the actions are performed you can tap the 3 dot menu :fontawesome-solid-ellipsis-v: to the right of an action.
+If you would like to customise how the actions are performed you can tap the 3 dot menu :material-dots-vertical: to the right of an action.

 On this screen you can choose from the following options:

-:fontawesome-solid-check-square:{: .accent-light } &nbsp; Hold down until swiped again
+:material-checkbox-marked:{: .accent-light } &nbsp; Hold down until swiped again

 This option allows for keycode actions to be 'held', much like you could hold down a physical keyboard key.
 The action will continue until the same gesture is performed a second time.
 ___